-For more than 38 years, Californians who have been harmed instead of healed by our health care system have faced a formidable obstacle in seeking accountability in a court of law for medical negligence.
+For too long, Californians who have been harmed instead of healed by our health care system have faced a formidable obstacle in seeking accountability in a court of law for medical negligence.
 It’s called MICRA, Sacramento shorthand for the Medical Injury Compensation Reform Act of 1975.
 Over the course of four decades, MICRA has put an artificial cap of $250,000 on pain and suffering damages in cases involving medical malpractice.
 In all that time the MICRA limit has remained unchanged, despite decades of inflation that have reduced its economic effect by more than 75%.
 Meanwhile, MICRA has yanked crucial economic decisions out of the hands of citizen juries.
 It has done little to help doctors and nothing to improve patient care.
 Its main beneficiaries have been insurance companies.

 It is time for a change.